Bangrabazar Thana

-Bangrabazar Thana is a thana of Muradnagar Upazila, Comilla District, Bangladesh.
+Bangrabazar is a thana of Bangora Upazila, Comilla District, Bangladesh.

 History

 The plan to set up a police station in Bangrabazar was confirmed in 2015, two years after Prime Minister Sheikh Hasina's announcement.
-One year after the confirmation, the operational activities of Bangarabazar police station started on 1 January.
+One year after the confirmation, the operational activities of Bangora Bazar police station started on 1 January.

 Administrative areas

-Administrative activities of 10 unions of Muradnagar upazila are under Bangrabazar police station.
+Administrative activities of 10 unions of Bangora upazila are under Bangrabazar police station.